-Deborah’s honors include two Jerome Fellowships at The Playwrights’ Center, a Dramatists Guild Foundation Fellowship, an EST/Sloan Commission, Dartmouth’s 2020 Neukom Literary Arts Award for Playwriting, The Kennedy Center’s Jean Kennedy Smith Playwriting Award, the Kernodle New Play Award, the Richard Maibaum Playwriting Award, and Women in the Arts & Media Coalition’s 2019 Collaboration Award.
-Her play GREAT WHITE was an Honorable Mention for the Relentless Award.
-She was recently a playwright-in-residence at the William Inge Center for the Arts and a member of the Civilians’ R&D Group.
-Deborah is a New Georges Affiliated Artist.
+Deborah’s honors include two Jerome Fellowships at The Playwrights’ Center, a Dramatists Guild Foundation Fellowship, an EST/Sloan Commission, Dartmouth’s Neukom Literary Arts Award for Playwriting, The Kennedy Center’s Jean Kennedy Smith Playwriting Award, the Kernodle New Play Award, the Richard Maibaum Playwriting Award, and Women in the Arts & Media Coalition’s Collaboration Award.
+Her play GREAT WHITE was an Honorable Mention for the Relentless Award and her play ATLAS, THE LONELY GIBBON was a finalist for the 2021 National Playwrights Conference.
+Deborah is a 2021-2024 Core Writer at The Playwrights’ Center and a New Georges Affiliated Artist.
 She earned her M.F.A. from the University of Iowa where she was an Iowa Arts Fellow.